Welcome to a new era in aviation compensation analysis! Version 5!

 - Jet Class IV – Heavy / Ultra-long-range Jets

 - Jet Class V – Premium Heavy / Ultra-long-range Jets

 - National Average

 Note: Additional regions will be added per subscriber demand.

 Watch the Demonstration

 As you can see from the demonstration, each query creates an onscreen report and a downloadable pdf, each with Dr. Broyhill’s guarantee that the data displayed is current and accurate.
 This report isn’t based on opinion or interpretation.
-It’s data-driven and scientifically-derived, the result of a proprietary process that has been demonstrated to and accepted by HR compensation professionals all over the country.
+It’s data-driven and scientifically-derived, resulting from a proprietary process that has been demonstrated to and accepted by executives, HR compensation professionals, and aviation managers all over the country.

 Report Generation and Retention